0xAX/linux-insides/SyncPrim/sync-1.md

 mutex_unlock(&clocksource_mutex);
 ```

 from the [kernel/time/clocksource.c](https://github.com/torvalds/linux/master/kernel/time/clocksource.c) source code file.
 This code is from the `__clocksource_register_scale` function which adds the given [clocksource](https://0xax.gitbooks.io/linux-insides/content/Timers/timers-2.html) to the clock sources list.
 This function produces different operations on a list with registered clock sources.
-For example the `clocksource_enqueue` function adds the given clock source to the list with registered clocksources - `clocksource_list`.
-Note that these lines of code wrapped to two functions: `mutex_lock` and `mutex_unlock` which are takes one parameter - the `clocksource_mutex` in our case.
+For example, the `clocksource_enqueue` function adds the given clock source to the list with registered clocksources - `clocksource_list`.
+Note that these lines of code wrapped to two functions: `mutex_lock` and `mutex_unlock` which takes one parameter - the `clocksource_mutex` in our case.

-These functions represents locking and unlocking based on [mutex](https://en.wikipedia.org/wiki/Mutual_exclusion) synchronization primitive.
-As `mutex_lock` will be executed, it allows us to prevent situation when two or more threads will execute this code while the `mutex_unlock` will not be executed by process-owner of the mutex.
+These functions represent locking and unlocking based on [mutex](https://en.wikipedia.org/wiki/Mutual_exclusion) synchronization primitive.
+As `mutex_lock` will be executed, it allows us to prevent the situation when two or more threads will execute this code while the `mutex_unlock` will not be executed by process-owner of the mutex.
 In other words, we prevent parallel operations on a `clocksource_list`.
 Why do we need `mutex` here?
 What if two parallel processes will try to register a clock source.
 As we already know, the `clocksource_enqueue` function adds the given clock source to the `clocksource_list` list right after a clock source in the list which has the biggest rating (a registered clock source which has the highest frequency in the system):

 ```C
 static void clocksource_enqueue(struct clocksource *cs)